rscopes/rescope/readme.md

 These outputs are then, used as partial "key" in other stores states, or "predictible" datas in dumb components.<br>

 By " a deterministic way ", i mean : <br/>
-All state-making values should come from the entry state; <br>
-so even if there 500 interdependent stores  : theirs outputs datas will remain determined by a limited number of key "seeds" stores.
+All state-making values should come from a limited number of key "seeds" stores; so "final" store's output datas will remain determined by theses key values.

 Rescope Contexts manages a pool of stores and provide :
 - easy serialisation, export & restore of you're Application State.